-It’s often hard to find lung cancer until it spreads to other parts of your body (your doctor will call this metastasized and he may refer to your type of cancer as metastatic).
-Most often it travels to lymph nodes near or away from the lungs, the adrenal gland, the brain, or the other lung.
+It’s often hard to find lung cancer until it spreads to other parts of your body.
+Your doctor will call this metastasized, and they may refer to your type of cancer as metastatic.
+Most often the disease travels to lymph nodes near or far from the lungs, the adrenal gland, the brain, or the other lung.

 - One treatment alone may not make the cancer shrink or go away.

 - Adding one makes the original work better.

 - Certain treatments work better at different stages of your treatment.